 - CyberGhost, Surfshark and PIA are much cheaper options for NFT marketplaces, but they come with a trove of security and privacy features.

-Short for non-fungible tokens, NFTs are digital assets that exist on a blockchain and have a signature that cannot be replicated.
+Short for non-fungible tokens, NFTs are digital assets that exist on a blockchain and have a signature that cannot be replicated (learn more in the what are NFTs guide).
 Much of the NFT market comprises digital art and collectibles like music, paintings, GIFs, videos and writings.
 Note that the selling price of an NFT depends on a variety of factors, including quality, creativity and how buyers value the art.

 Although NFTs are housed on a blockchain ledger, you still need a robust VPN service to help you browse NFT marketplaces anonymously and safely.
 The key is to choose a VPN that has best-in-class security and privacy features.
 We’ve done the heavy lifting for you; read on to discover our finest NFT VPNs based on extensive research and testing.